Student information Menu

 You can contact our friendly staff members by emailing email@example.com

 You can also call 0208 659 7976 or 10689 822886 Staff members can answer your questions, or put you in touch with a Curriculum Leader for further advice.

 Pre course IAG

 You can find details of individual courses on our website.
 The Course Summary has information on venue, dates and times as well as a general description.
-Click on the Course Details link for information on what to expect, whether the course is accredited or not, if there are entry requirements, extra costs or homework requirements.
+Click on More Details link for information on what to expect, whether the course is accredited or not, if there are entry requirements, extra costs or homework requirements.
 You can also request a Course Details sheet by phone.